CostrunLarisa/PROIECT-PAO/README.md

  For each card there will be a list of transactions which will be read from the "Transactions.csv" as it follows:
   Card Number -> Date -> Mouney Amount -> Details -> Charged

-Services
- After all data is read, the user can